Rishiraj1308/CABZI/docs/CURE_OVERVIEW.md

 ## 5. Financials: Subscriptions & Payouts

 *   **Subscription Management (`/cure/subscription`):** A dedicated page to view and upgrade subscription plans.
 It clearly lists the features of each plan and provides company bank details for payment.
-*   **Billing & Payouts (`/cure/billing`):** A transparent financial ledger showing all earnings from completed ambulance services and doctor consultations, and tracking the total amount to be paid out by Cabzi.
+*   **Billing & Payouts (`/cure/billing`):** A transparent financial ledger showing all earnings from completed ambulance services and doctor consultations, and tracking the total amount to be paid out by Curocity.

 ---

 ## 6. Insurance Integration & Claim Workflow

-Cabzi CURE’s Insurance module bridges the gap between patients, hospitals, and insurance providers, ensuring that every emergency or consultation can be covered seamlessly under health policies.
+Curocity CURE’s Insurance module bridges the gap between patients, hospitals, and insurance providers, ensuring that every emergency or consultation can be covered seamlessly under health policies.

 ### A. Insurance Verification (/cure/insurance)

 **Real-Time Policy Check:**
-When a rider (patient) raises an SOS or books a doctor appointment, the system automatically checks if their Cabzi profile has a linked insurance policy.
+When a rider (patient) raises an SOS or books a doctor appointment, the system automatically checks if their Curocity profile has a linked insurance policy.

 **Instant Verification:**
 The hospital’s dashboard receives a “Verified” or “Unverified” insurance tag on the patient’s case card.